-The up-to-date remuneration policies of the Management Company, including, but not limited to, a description of how remuneration and benefits are calculated, the identity of persons responsible for awarding the remuneration and benefits including the composition of the remuneration committee an investment company with variable share capital governed by Luxembourg law are available at www.conventumtps.lu.
+The up-to-date remuneration policies of the Management Company, including, but not limited to, a description of how remuneration and benefits are calculated, the identity of persons responsible for awarding the remuneration and benefits including the composition of the remuneration committee are available at www.conventumtps.lu.
 A paper copy is available free of charge upon request at the Management Company's registered office.